tanishapatil1234/ai-threat-hunting/README.md

 ### Current Limitations

-1. **Rule-based parsing**: Limited to predefined patterns, may miss nuanced hypotheses
+1. **Rule-based parsing**: Limited to predefined patterns and keywords, may miss nuanced or ambiguous hypotheses.
+LLM-based parsing could handle more complex hypotheses, but tokens/API access were not available for this project.
-2. **Approximate accuracy**: True negatives calculation requires total dataset size
+2. **Approximate accuracy**:True negatives calculation requires knowledge of total dataset size; otherwise, accuracy is only approximate.
-3. **No query optimization**: Queries are generated but not optimized for performance
+3. **No query optimization**: Queries are generated but not optimized for performance , especially on larger datasets
-4. **Single-step reasoning**: Complex hypotheses requiring multiple queries are not supported

 ### Future Improvements